lnferris/ocean_data_tools/README.md

 Functions are named using a two-part system.
 The prefix (argo_, bathymetry_, general_, etc.) indicates the appropriate data source, while the suffix (\_build, \_profiles, \_section, etc.) indicates the action performed.
 Functions with the \_build suffix are special because they load raw data into uniform structs (e.g. argo, cruise, hycom, mercator, woa, wod).
 Uniform structs created by \_build functions are compatable with any **general_** function.

-All functions are located in **ocean_data_tools/**.
-Demonstrations and snapshots are located in **demos/**.
-Datasets to use with the demonstrations are located in **data/**.
-Shell scripts for batch downloading data are located in **shell_scripts/**; while shell scripts can be run directly in a macOS Terminal, running them in Windows requires Cygwin (https://www.cygwin.com/) or similar.
+Main functions are located in **ocean_data_tools/**.
+Demonstrations are located in **demos/**.
+Test datas are located in **data/**.
+Shell scripts for batch downloading data are located in **shell_scripts/**.
+While shell scripts can be run directly in a macOS Terminal, running them in Windows requires Cygwin (https://www.cygwin.com/) or similar.
 Python syntax examples are located in **python/**, which might be expanded at a later date.

 ## Getting Data